Particular/docs.particular.net/persistence/cosmosdb/migration-from-azure-table.md

 Migration mode can be disabled when all auto-correlated pre-migration messages have been processed, or when all migrated sagas have [ended](/nservicebus/sagas/#ending-a-saga).

+> [!WARNING]
-WARN: Inspecting the endpoint's queue may not be enough to determine if all pre-migration auto-correlated messages have been processed.
+> Inspecting the endpoint's queue may not be enough to determine if all pre-migration auto-correlated messages have been processed.
 Messages that are sent via [delayed delivery](/nservicebus/messaging/delayed-delivery.md), including all saga timeouts, may not be visible in the endpoint's queue.

 ### Counting migrated sagas